underwires/tutorial-colorslide/README.md

 function on_input(self, action_id, action)
     if action_id == hash("touch") and action.pressed and self.active then
-        for n = 1,4 do                                                  -- [4]
+        for n = 1,4 do

-            local node = gui.get_node("level_" .. n)
+            -- The button nodes are named "level_1" to "level_4" so they can be looped over local node = gui.get_node("level_" .. n)

-            if gui.pick_node(node, action.x, action.y) then             -- [5]
-                msg.post("/loader#loader", "load_level", { level = n }) -- [6]
+            -- Check if the touch action happens within the boundaries of node "level_n".
+This means that the click happened on the button. if gui.pick_node(node, action.x, action.y) then

+                -- Send a message to the loader script to load level `n`.
+Notice that a "load" message is not sent directly to the proxy from here since this script does not deal with the rest of the proxy loading logic, as a reaction to "proxy_loaded". msg.post("/loader#loader", "load_level", { level = n })

+                -- Hide this GUI.
-                msg.post("#", "hide_level_select")                      -- [7]
+                msg.post("#", "hide_level_select")
             end
         end
     end
 end
 ```
-1. Set up the GUI.
-2. Showing and hiding the GUI is triggered via messaging so it can be done from other scripts.
-3. React to the pressing of touch input (as already set up in the [input bindings](defold://open?path=/input/game.input_binding)).
-4. The button nodes are named "level_1" to "level_4" so they can be looped over.
-5. Check if the touch action happens within the boundaries of node "level_n".
-This means that the click happened on the button.
-6. Send a message to the loader script to load level `n`.
-Notice that a "load" message is not sent directly to the proxy from here since this script does not deal with the rest of the proxy loading logic, as a reaction to "proxy_loaded".
-7. Hide this GUI.

-Open "level_select.gui" and set the *Script* property on the root node to the new script.
+Open "level_select.gui", select the top level node in *Outline* and set the *Script* property on the root node to the new script.

 <img src="doc/level_select_script.png" srcset="doc/level_select_script@2x.png 2x">